Payments

 Using Apple Pay with WeGive

-WeGive makes it simple for churches and nonprofits to integrate Apple Pay into their donation process using Stripe.
+WeGive makes it simple for churches and nonprofits to integrate Apple Pay into their donation process using one of their Processors.
+The only processor with re-usable Apple Pay tokens, however, is Stripe.
 By connecting your Stripe account with WeGive, you can enable Apple Pay for your donors in just a few steps.
 This allows for a seamless, one-tap giving experience across iPhones, iPads, and Macs.
 Best practices include ensuring your website supports Apple Pay, keeping your Merchant ID updated, and offering Apple Pay as an option in your WeGive checkout.
 This integration allows your donors to give quickly and securely, enhancing the overall giving experience while encouraging more first-time and mobile donations.

 Requirements for Apple Pay Setup

-To enable Apple Pay, your nonprofit must meet a few technical requirements:
+To enable Apple Pay, your nonprofit must meet a few technical requirements, but the technical requirements vary significantly depending on HOW you want to integrate or set up Apple Pay.

 Once you meet these requirements, you're ready to proceed with the setup process.